Adam Simpson: West Coast Eagles senior coach (2014-2024)

 In October 2013, the West Coast Eagles appointed Simpson as senior coach for the 2014 season.
 He replaced John Worsfold who stood down after a disappointing 2013 season.
 Simpson was selected ahead of applicants Scott Burns, Leigh Tudor and Peter Sumich.
 In his first year as senior coach, the Eagles under Simpson finished 9th at the end of the 2014 AFL season, just missing out of the finals.
 The following year in the 2015 AFL season, Simpson and the Eagles surprised many commentators by their performance when the club finished 2nd at the end home & away rounds.
 Simpson then coached the West Coast Eagles to the 2015 AFL Grand Final, which they fell short and lost to Hawthorn by a margin of 46 points with the final score Hawthorn 16.11 (107) to West Coast Eagles 8.13 (61).

 In the following two seasons the Eagles made the finals, bowing out in the elimination final and the semi-final in 2016 and 2017 respectively.

 In Round 2, 2018 against Western Bulldogs at Docklands Stadium, West Coast Eagles forwards coach Jaymie Graham served as caretaker coach of the team after Simpson was forced to return to Perth due to a family health drama.

 In the 2018 AFL season, Simpson coached the West Coast Eagles to a premiership in the 2018 AFL Grand Final, when West Coast Eagles defeated Collingwood by a margin of five points, with the final score West Coast Eagles 11.13 (79) to Collingwood 11.8 (74).

 After three consecutive years without making the finals, including one 'horror' season in 2023, where West Coast Eagles finished last on the ladder, on July 9th, 2024, in the middle of the 2024 season, after Round 17, 2024, with no improvement in on-field performance with the Eagles sitting at sixteenth (third-last) on the ladder, Simpson stood down as senior coach of the West Coast Eagles in a mutual agreement with the club that Simpson's 11-year tenure as senior coach would come to an end, effective immediately.
 Simpson was replaced by assistant coach Jarrad Schofield as caretaker senior coach for the remainder of the 2024 season.

+Carlton Football Club (2026-present)

+Simpson has served a part-time role at the Carlton Football Club from 2026.
+Simpson is the Director of Coaching and was an advisor to former senior coach Michael Voss.